Testing

 SCFH seeks persons who demonstrate a willingness to learn, exceptional listening and observation skills, and a commitment to completing investigative assignments.
 SCFH Testers must be responsive, well-organized and able to maintain accurate records with precision and attention to detail in a timely fashion.
 Testers must also have a commitment to civil rights.

-• Testers MUST also have access to reliable transportation, and regular access to the internet
+• Testers must also have access to reliable transportation, and regular access to a computer and the internet.

-• Testers MUST NOT: have prior felony convictions or convictions of crimes involving fraud or perjury; be a licensed real estate agent; or have other direct ties to the housing industry.
+• Testers may not: be a licensed real estate agent; or have other direct ties to the housing industry.

 Where do SCFH Testers work?

 At SCFH, Fair Housing Testers work remotely from home or on the site of the housing property, depending on the test assignment, tester availability, and SCFH’s testing needs.
-SCFH offers opportunities for on-site testing work in Rhode Island as well as Bristol and Plymouth counties in Massachusetts.
+SCFH offers opportunities for on-site testing work in Rhode Island as well as eastern MA including Bristol and Plymouth counties, CapeCod and the islands.

 When do SCFH Testers work?